Olivia Newton-John: 1998–2012: Later releases

 Newton-John's subsequent albums were released primarily in Australia.
 In 2002, she released (2), a duets album featuring mostly Australian artists (Tina Arena, Darren Hayes, Jimmy Little, Johnny O'Keefe, Billy Thorpe and Keith Urban), as well as a "duet" with the deceased Peter Allen.
 In addition, (2) offered a hidden 12th track, a samba version of "Physical" which Newton-John later performed occasionally in concert instead of the more rock-style original.
 The album's 2004 Japanese release includes the bonus track "Let It Be Me", a duet with Cliff Richard with whom she had previously been coupled on "Suddenly" and Songs from Heathcliff.

 In 2002, Newton-John was also inducted into Australia's ARIA Hall of Fame.

 Produced by Phil Ramone and recorded at the Indigo Recording Studios in Malibu for ONJ Productions, Indigo: Women of Song was released in October 2004 in Australia.
-The tribute album featured Newton-John covering songs by artists such as Joan Baez, the Carpenters, Doris Day, Nina Simone, Minnie Riperton.
+The tribute album featured Newton-John covering songs by artists such as Joan Baez, the Carpenters, Doris Day, Nina Simone and Minnie Riperton.
 She dedicated the album to her mother, who had died the previous year of breast cancer.
 Indigo was subsequently released in the UK in April 2005 and in Japan in March 2006.
 A rebranded and resequenced version called Portraits: A Tribute to Great Women of Song was eventually issued in the United States in 2011.

-Newton-John also released several Christmas albums.
-In 2000, she teamed with Vince Gill and the London Symphony Orchestra for Tis the Season sold exclusively through Hallmark.
-The following year, she released The Christmas Collection, which compiled seasonal music previously recorded for her Hallmark Christmas album, her appearance on Kenny Loggins' 1999 TNN Christmas special and her contributions to the Mother and Child and Spirit of Christmas multi-artist collections.
-(Green Hill Records re-released this album with different artwork in 2010.)
-In 2007, she re-teamed with her Grace and Gratitude producer, Amy Sky, for Christmas Wish (No. 187 Pop) which was sold exclusively by Target in its first year of release.

-Newton-John acted occasionally since Two of a Kind.
-She appeared in a supporting role in the 1996 AIDS drama, It's My Party.
-In 2000, she appeared in a dramatically different role as Bitsy Mae Harling, a bisexual former-convict country singer, in Del Shores' Sordid Lives.
-Newton-John reprised her role for Sordid Lives: The Series which aired one season on the LOGO television network.
-The series featured five original songs written and composed by Newton-John specifically for the show.
-In 2010, Newton-John starred in the film Score: A Hockey Musical, released in Canada.
-She portrayed Hope Gordon, the mother of a home-schooled hockey prodigy.
-The film opened the 2010 Toronto International Film Festival.